Lunobe/Lunobe/README.md

 > security student & web developer
 ```

-Learning break things to understand how they work - then build them better.
+Learning to break things to understand how they work, then building them better.
 Focused on web security and offensive research.

 ---